ReRollBLR/reroll.in/_pages/reroll-2019.md

 topicId: 447
 ---

 2019 was ReRoll's most successful year yet.
-Here we some of our insights on the state of board gaming in Bangalore (and in India) based on our experience.

-To recap, here are some of the big things we did this year
+Here's some of the big things we did this year

 * Did our largest event ever with 194 attendees - International Tabletop Day 2019
 * Added Ishira and Navin to our organizing team